 It was a bright sunny morning and we had a spectacular tour of the famous London landmarks: Tower bridge, the London Eye, the Houses of Parliament, the Shard, the Gherkin and more, but what was more fascinating was the tiny details of rows of houses, gardens, people playing football, walking dogs, washing cars.

-We did the circuit three or four times, noticing new things each time, and were in no hurry to get down onto the runway.
+We did the circuit three or four times, noticing new things each time.

 What I’m seeing right now is a lot of people and businesses in a holding pattern.

 We’re circling, noticing that some things look the same and some are very different and we’re not so sure where we fit in any more.